 The application should include a detailed budget proposal, covering both years of the award.
 It is expected that the recipient will adhere to the budget as proposed, except for changes agreed to by the Committee and approved by the Dean.
 Funds are available for expenditure only during the tenure of the Fellowship; any funds remaining at the end of the Fellowship are returned.

 Salary for summer research is authorized, but may not exceed 2/9 of the recipient's academic salary of any one year, or $7,500, whichever is less.
 The College is responsible for the regular academic salary (except for released time units), as well as fringe benefits for the regular academic salary only.
+Thus, the Fellowship budget calculation must include appropriate fringe.
 Hourly wages for students and the amounts of summer stipends should be checked with the Science Center Office before you submit your budget.
 Any request for released teaching units must be supported by your Department Chair and the replacement cleared with the Dean of the College.
 Indicate in writing that this is the case.
 Requests for salaried research assistants must also include fringe benefits.
 Normally, the Committee will not consider requests that budget released time units and summer salary.

 The recipient is expected to make a public on-campus report of her/his accomplishments as a Brachman Hoffman Fellow.

 A full written report must be submitted to the Director of the Science Center within 90 days of termination of the Fellowship.
 The report should include a summary of the work accomplished and a budget accounting.
 Copies of research proposals should be filed with the Committee as soon as they are submitted, with notification of the outcome of the application to be added.

 Application deadline posted annually on the Science Center website.
 Awards begin on July 1of the following year.